 MSP-CVED is the state MCSAP lead agency and does not supplement the program with sub-grantees.
-MSP-CVED currently has 118 MCOs, 11 Motor Carrier (MC) investigators, 23 MC sergeants.
-MSP-CVED also has 3 non-sworn Vehicle Safety Inspector Safety Auditors who conduct inspections at weigh stations under the supervision of enforcement personnel.
-MSP-CVED will hire one additional Vehicle Safety Inspector Safety Auditor to complete safety audits if budgetary constraints and inventory allows.
-The aforementioned equals a total of 155 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
+MSP-CVED currently has 90 MCOs, 11 Motor Carrier (MC) investigators, 27 MC sergeants, 4 MC lieutenants.
+MSP-CVED also has 5 non-sworn Vehicle Safety Inspector Safety Auditors who conduct inspections at weigh stations under the supervision of enforcement personnel.
+The aforementioned equals a total of 137 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
 In addition to enforcement of the FMCSRs and the HMR, MCOs are responsible for general traffic and regulatory compliance enforcement on commercial vehicles.
 This includes but is not limited to moving violations including drug and alcohol offenses, size, weight, operating authority, and vehicle registration requirements.
 MSP-CVED allows other non-funded enforcement agencies and MDOT motor bus inspectors to conduct NAS inspections.
 MSP-CVED requires these agencies to be NAS certified prior to conducting inspections.
 MSP-CVED hosts mandatory refresher training for these agencies.
 There are currently 17 agencies and 29 inspection-certified personnel conducting inspections.